leemunroe/grunt-email-workflow/readme.md

 ### CDN and working with image assets

 If your email contains images you'll want to serve them from a CDN.
-This Gruntfile has support for Rackspace Cloud Files ([pricing](http://www.rackspace.com/cloud/files/pricing/)).
+This Gruntfile has support for Rackspace Cloud Files ([pricing](http://www.rackspace.com/cloud/files/pricing/)) and AWS S3.

 <img src="http://i.imgur.com/oO5gfkZ.jpg" width="500">